 top of page

-• Writer's pictureDr.
+Writer's pictureDr.
 Ryan Corte

 Plaquenil (Hydroxychloroquine) Maculopathy: What Is It and Are You At Risk?

-What is Plaquenil maculopathy?
+What is Plaquenil (hydroxychloroquine) maculopathy?

 Who is at risk of developing Plaquenil maculopathy?

-A few of the main risk factors for developing Plaquenil maculopathy include:
+The main risk factors for developing Plaquenil maculopathy include:

 How is Plaquenil toxicity monitored and diagnosed

-Plaquenil maculopathy is diagnosed by assessing the following:
+Plaquenil maculopathy is diagnosed by evaluating:

-• The appearance of the macula
+• The appearance of the macula.

-• Central visual field
+• Central visual field results.

 Plaquenil maculopathy treatment